 CUP’s core staff supports the organization from day to day, but CUP projects are designed and implemented by teams of artists, designers, educators, activists, and researchers.

 Clara is the Program Manager for CUP’s Public Access Design program.
-Prior to joining CUP, she was an Analyst with Barclays Capital.
-Clara has a Bachelor of the Arts from the University of Pennsylvania and enjoys doing yoga and dance in her free time.close
+Before coming to CUP, she was an Analyst with Barclays Capital.
+Clara has a Bachelor of the Arts from the University of Pennsylvania.close

 Pema is the Program Assistant at CUP.
 Previously she has worked in community based organizations stateside and abroad in the fields of art, design, and education.
 Pema attended the University of Washington and the University of the Arts London, and was a Public Allies NY fellow.close